AdobeDocs/experience-manager-64.en/help/release-notes/assets.md

 ## AEM desktop app {#aem-desktop-app}

-AEM Desktop App has been updated to version 1.8, which is compatible with AEM 6.4.
-The full list of changes for AEM desktop app is provided in a dedicated [AEM Desktop App release notes](https://helpx.adobe.com/experience-manager/desktop-app/release-notes.html) document.
+AEM desktop app is updated to version 1.8, which is compatible with AEM 6.4.
+The full list of changes for AEM desktop app is provided in a dedicated [AEM desktop app release notes](https://helpx.adobe.com/experience-manager/desktop-app/release-notes.html) document.
 Here is a list of AEM desktop app highlights since AEM 6.3 was released:

 * Ability to upload hierarchical folders in the background.